ideos/gloe/docs/source/getting-started/utilities.md

 ## forward

-The `forward` utility is quite useful when your flow starts with a divergent connection.
+The `forward` utility is used when your flow starts with a divergent connection.
 For example:

 ```python
 from gloe.utils import forward